-This album, released by the Sheffield indie rock legends, might just be the best Britpop album.
+This album, released by the Sheffield indie rock legends, might just be the best album of the Britpop period.
 (COMING SOON)

 Pink Floyd’s ‘Dark Side of the Moon’ (1973)

-Often viewed as the progressive rock record, Dark Side of the Moon spent an incredible 736 weeks in the Billboard Chart.
+Often viewed as the progressive rock record, Dark Side of the Moon spent an incredible 736 weeks in the Billboard Charts.

 The Velvet Underground’s ‘Velvet Underground & Nico’ (1967)